Best Health Insurance in British Columbia (2026 Guide)

 What’s the best health insurance in BC?

-The 5 best health insurance plans in British Columbia
+5 of the best health insurance plans in British Columbia

-We’ve identified the best private health insurance plans in British Columbia by analyzing over 1,700 quotes covering 50+ private health insurance products from the seven biggest providers in Canada, sourced from official product websites and supplemented with customer ratings from Google.
+Our rankings of the best private health insurance plans in British Columbia are based on more than 1,700 quotes across 50+ private health insurance products from Canada's biggest providers.

 To identify the best plans for the average British Columbian, we focused on plans with:

-- Excellent coverage for adults: Adults aged 18–64 are most overlooked by government health care coverage, making them prime candidates for private health insurance.
+- Excellent coverage for adults: Adults aged 18–64 typically face the most significant gaps in government health care coverage, making them prime candidates for private health insurance.

 - Complete coverage: We prioritized insurance options that include coverage for both prescription drugs and dental services in addition to other extended health benefits.